DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Experiments

 \subsection{Qualitative Results}

-In this section, we provide qualitative visualizations in Figure~\ref{fig:results}.
-Our planner \textbf{DAP} \emph{jointly} predicts future BEV semantics and ego trajectories, enabling the planner to reason about scene context and motion in a tightly coupled fashion.
-Subfigure~(a) depicts a merging-lane scenario, while subfigure~(b) illustrates a case with dense leading traffic.
-In each subfigure, the top row shows the ground-truth ego trajectory and future three-frame BEV semantics, whereas the bottom row presents our predicted trajectory and BEV scene.
-For a fair and intuitive comparison, the trajectories in the leftmost column of each panel are rendered on the same ground-truth BEV background.
-As shown in the figure, our model not only generates highly accurate trajectory plans, but also produces precise forecasts of the future BEV scene, demonstrating strong consistency between the predicted environment representation and the planned motion.
+In this section, we present qualitative visualizations in Figure~\ref{fig:results}.
+Our planner DAP jointly predicts future BEV semantics and the ego trajectory, enabling planning to explicitly account for the anticipated scene evolution.
+Each scenario is visualized with eight thumbnails: the first four summarize our predictions, including the predicted trajectory rendered on the current-frame BEV and the predicted BEV semantics for the next three horizons; the last four provide the corresponding ground truth, where the ground-truth trajectory is rendered on the same current-frame BEV followed by the ground-truth future BEV semantics.
+This layout allows an intuitive, side-by-side comparison of both motion and scene forecasting under identical visualization conditions.
+As shown, DAP generates trajectories that closely match the ground truth and produces high-fidelity future BEV forecasts, demonstrating strong consistency between the predicted environment representation and the planned motion.